facebook/create-react-app/packages/react-scripts/template/README.md

 * [Configure the proxy yourself](#configuring-the-proxy-manually)
 * Enable CORS on your server ([here’s how to do it for Express](http://enable-cors.org/server_expressjs.html)).
-* Use [environment variables](#adding-custom-environment-variables) to inject the right server host and port into your app.
+* Use [environment variables](#adding-custom-environment-variables) to inject the right server host and port directly into your application code for each request (i.e. completely bypassing the the CRA proxy feature.)

+Note: Currently the only way to use the creat-react-app proxy feature is by setting the proxy key within `package.json`.
+In other words, CRA itself does not look for this information in any environment variables.

 ### "Invalid Host Header" Errors After Configuring Proxy